 These blueberry waffles are light and fluffy on the inside, and crispy on the outside, the perfect combination.

 Breakfast is my favorite meal of the day.
-Blueberries are in season right now, and this is just one of my favorite ways to use them up.
+Blueberries are in season right now, and blueberry waffles are delicious like my Blueberry Muffins with Sour Cream.
 These waffles are crispy on the outside and fluffy on the inside, with just the right texture.
 This will be your new favorite weekend breakfast!